7 min read

 Disclaimer

-This article was AI-generated under an experimental legal-AI application.
-It may contain errors, inaccuracies, or hallucinations.
+This article was drafted with AI-assisted research tools and reviewed by the CRPG editorial team.
+For legal advice, please consult a qualified professional.
 The content is provided for informational purposes only and should not be relied upon as legal advice or authoritative interpretation of regulations.

 We accept no liability whatsoever for any decisions made based on this article.
 Readers are strongly advised to: